davidar/peruse/test/wikipedia.md

 ##

-The Mozilla Community consists of over 40,000 active contributors from across the globe^\[*[citation\ needed][citation\ needed]*\]^.
+The Mozilla Community consists of over 40,000 active contributors from across the globe^\[*[citation needed]*\]^.
 It includes both paid employees and volunteers who work towards the goals set forth^\[40\]^ in the Mozilla Manifesto.
 Many of the sub-communities in Mozilla have formed around localization efforts for Mozilla Firefox, and the Mozilla web properties.

 ### Local communities